SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 You may offer additional flavors, not following above scheme and not starting with `SCS-`

 You must not offer flavors with the `SCS-` prefix which do not follow this naming scheme.

-You must not extend the SCS naming scheme with your own suffices; you are encouraged however to suggest extensions that we can discuss and add to the official scheme.
+You must not extend the SCS naming scheme with your own extensions; you are encouraged however to suggest extensions that we can discuss and add to the official scheme.

 ## Validation